parthiv-borgohain/NASA-Near-Earth-Objects-Analysis/README.md

 * The most important feature according to the best model was miss_distance.

 * Next steps include working with a larger dataset and including more features to improve the predictive model.

+#### Note: ####

+I am unfortunately unable to find all of the codes we used for our analysis.
+So only a portion of this code is available in this repository.